“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀☀☀☀ You should read this book! ☀☀☀☀ I recommend this book with only minor reservations. ☀☀☀ You'll have to make your own decision on this one.
 It has merit; I'm officially non-committal. ☀☀ I didn't care much for it.
 I doubt you will either. ☀- I don't know why anyone would like this book.
 Maybe friends or family.
 Comments are always welcome on the "Talk To Me" page in the menu above.
 You could also email me directly at firstname.lastname@example.org.
 Here's the list:

-Perseus in the Wind: A Life of Travel --Freya Stark ☀☀☀☀☀ A collection of this 20th century British writer's observations and musings from a monumental life of travel and exploration.
+The Ultimate Guide to Travel Hacking -- Matt Kepnes ☀☀☀☀☀ This is an e-book about how to acquire points and miles from hotel stays, airline flights and a wide variety of other sources that will enable you to travel better and more often.
+It's informative and well-written by the iconic traveler and blogger known widely as "Nomadic Matt."
+As how-to books go, this one's a winner for all travelers.
+You can download it here.
+Perseus in the Wind: A Life of Travel -- Freya Stark ☀☀☀☀☀ A collection of this early 20th century British author's observations and musings from a monumental life of travel and exploration.
 Some of the finest writing I've encountered.
-I am a great admirer of this remarkable woman.
+I am a great admirer of this remarkable woman's talent and achievements.

 The Rules of Travel: Think Twice About Crossing the Rules (Vol. 1) -- Andy Lee Graham ☀☀☀ Graham, an American from Indiana, was one of my original inspirations to travel.
 He has a compelling story and ranks among the current longest-traveled world nomads who stubbornly sticks to some outdated advice in this book, his first, but he still has much to offer.
 He’s been an active online print and video blogger for most of the 20 years he's been on the road.
 He's not a polished writer, nor especially articulate, but deserves some respect for his upbeat character, tenacity and experience.